noorfinances-eng/noorchain-core/docs/NOORCHAIN_PoSS_Logic_Overview_1.1.md

 rewards defined in unur but effectively disabled

 The halving is configured structurally (parameter exists) but the exact HalvingPeriodBlocks is still a placeholder.

 Later, these params will be stored in a real ParamSubspace and controlled by on-chain governance.

-2.3 Rewards helpers
+2.3.
+Rewards helpers

-x/noorsignal/types/rewards.go
+File: x/noorsignal/types/rewards.go

 The PoSS reward pipeline (pure functions) is:

-Base reward:
+Base reward

-go
-Copier le code
-base := ComputeBaseReward(params, signalType)
+base = ComputeBaseReward(params, signalType)
-= BaseReward * weight(signal_type)
+→ BaseReward * weight(signal_type)

-Halving:

-go
-Copier le code
+Halving
-halved := ApplyHalving(params, height, base)
+halved = ApplyHalving(params, height, base)
-= divide by 2 every HalvingPeriodBlocks (never below 0).
+→ divide by 2 every HalvingPeriodBlocks (never below 0).

-70/30 split:
+70/30 split

-go
-Copier le code
-participant, curator, err := SplitReward70_30(halved)
+participant, curator, err = SplitReward70_30(halved)

-High-level helper:
+High-level helper

-go
-Copier le code
+participant, curator, err = ComputeSignalReward(params, signalType, height)

+Rules:

-participant, curator, err := ComputeSignalReward(params, signalType, height) If PoSSEnabled == false, ComputeSignalReward returns zero rewards with the correct denom (no surprise minting).
+If PoSSEnabled == false, ComputeSignalReward returns zero rewards with the correct denom (no surprise minting).

+When PoSSEnabled == true, the pipeline is: base reward → halving → 70/30.

-2.4 Daily counters
+2.4.
+Daily counters

-Daily counters are per address, per date:
+Daily counters are per address, per date.

-Types:
+Types and helpers:

-DailyCounter (documented in types/daily_counter.go)
+DailyCounter — documented in types/daily_counter.go.

-Keys:

-DailyCounterKey(address, date) (documented in types/daily_counter_key.go)
+Keys — DailyCounterKey(address, date) in types/daily_counter_key.go.

 Keeper functions: